 Many employees are not taking full advantage of their employer’s matching contributions.
-If, for example, your contribution percentage is so high that you obtain the $18,000 (year 2017) limit or $24,000 (year 2017) limit for those 50 years or older in the first few months of the year then you have probably maximized your contribution but minimized your employer’s matching contribution.
+If, for example, your contribution percentage is so high that you obtain the $18,500 (year 2018) limit or $24,500 (year 2018) limit for those 50 years or older in the first few months of the year then you have probably maximized your contribution but minimized your employer’s matching contribution.
+If you question, “How much do I need put in my 401k to retire?” begin by taking your companies full match.
+Then, use our retirement calculator to determine if you will have enough for retirement.

 There are a few ways you can take advantage of employer matching: